 - I obviously had seen a recipe like this and it was lurking in the back of my mind, inspiring me to “create” this, and

 - There really is nothing new under the sun, is there?

-- ¼ tsp. garlic powder (not salt - if that's all you have, omit the ½ tsp. salt above then)
+- 1/4 teaspoon garlic powder Not garlic salt - if that's all you have, then omit the 1/2 teaspoon salt above.

 - chopped parsley - optional for serving